ethereum/fe/docs/src/user-guide/tutorials/erc-20.md

 ### `allowance()`

-`allowance()` returns the number of tokens that `spender` is allowed to spend on behalf of owner.
+`allowance()` returns the number of tokens that `spender` is allowed to spend on behalf of `owner`.
 The idea is that a token holder approves a certain number of tokens to be spent by a `spender` address. each time `spender` transfers some of those tokens, the remaining allowance is decremented by the transfered amount.

 The function interacts with a contract state variable, but does not change it, so `self` should be its first argument.
 Addresses for the `owner` and `spender` are also required.
 The function then looks up the remaining allowance in `_allowances` using both `spender` and `owner` as keys.
 This function will be called externally, so you can prepend the function declaration with the access modifier `pub`.